Registration and Records

 Non-degree-seeking students are subject to the same academic standards and pay the same fees as degree-seeking students.
 Non-degree-seeking students are subject to all drop/add, withdrawal, and payment deadlines published in the Academic Calendar.
 (Refer to Drop/Add and Withdrawal in the Academic Policies and Regulations section as well.)
 It is the student's responsibility to ensure that course prerequisites and any other course qualifications have been met prior to registering.
 Check with the department offering the course(s) for prerequisites.

-Non-degree-seeking students who decide to pursue a degree must change their status to degree-seeking by applying for admission to the University.
+Non-degree-seeking students who decide to pursue a degree must change their status to degree-seeking by applying for admission to the university.
 An undergraduate or graduate admission application and all credentials necessary for admission to degree status must be submitted by the application deadline for the semester.
 All requirements for admission to degree programs in effect at that time must be met.
 Refer to the Admissions section for specific information.

 Credits earned as a non-degree-seeking student will appear on an FAU transcript but are not intended for application to FAU degree programs.
-However, up to one-half of degree requirements earned in non-degree status at FAU may be applied to an undergraduate degree program, but only upon degree-seeking admission to the University and approval by the college in which the student's program is housed.
+However, up to one-half of degree requirements earned in non-degree status at FAU may be applied to an undergraduate degree program, but only upon degree-seeking admission to the university and approval by the college in which the student's program is housed.
 For example, students who do not present transfer credits could apply up to 60 non-degree credits earned at FAU toward their 120-credit degree program.
 Students with transfer credits, for example 30 credits, may apply up to 45 non-degree credits earned at FAU toward their 120-credit degree program (120 credits minus 30 transfer credits = 90 credits remaining and 1/2 of 90 = 45 credits).

 For graduate students, credits earned as a non-degree-seeking student will appear on an FAU transcript but are not intended for application to an FAU graduate program.
-Up to one-third of degree requirements earned in non-degree status may be applied to a degree program at FAU, but only upon degree-seeking admission to the University and approval by the college in which the student's program is housed.
+Up to one-third of degree requirements earned in non-degree status may be applied to a degree program at FAU, but only upon degree-seeking admission to the university and approval by the college in which the student's program is housed.
 However, no college may count such credit in excess of one-third of the credits toward a graduate degree without an approved Form 10-Request to Waive a University Requirement.

 Non-degree students who have not enrolled at FAU for three or more consecutive semesters must submit a new Non-Degree Enrollment application, a new Non-Degree Residency application and supporting documentation as noted above accompanied by a $30 non-refundable, non-transferable application fee.

+Note: Students in a non-degree-seeking status are not eligible for financial aid.
 Students who have been denied admission to FAU as degree-seeking undergraduates must wait three semesters before they are eligible to register as non-degree-seeking students.

-International students on J-1 visas may be admitted as non-degree-seeking students after submission and processing of a non-degree application if they are coming to FAU as part of a reciprocal student exchange under an operative exchange agreement between FAU and their home institution, or if they are a sponsored student.
+Note: International students on J-1 visas may be admitted as non-degree-seeking students after submission and processing of a non-degree application if they are coming to FAU as part of a reciprocal student exchange under an operative exchange agreement between FAU and their home institution, or if they are a sponsored student.
 Students coming on an exchange program must work with the Office of International Programs to meet all requirements of the exchange and to obtain information on how to apply as a non-degree-seeking student.
 Sponsored students seeking access as non-degree-seeking must work with their desired host department before applying for non-degree-student status.
 The J-1 visa will be issued by FAU for the specific purpose and period of study at FAU once the student is approved for the exchange or for non-degree status as a sponsored student.

 Returning Students